coldclimate/omnomfrickinnom/content/blog/2020-08-15-super-savoury-garlicky-jam.markdown

 * Peel the garlic.
 I couldn't be bothered to then slice it
 * Pop it in a pan on a low heat with the oil for 10 minutes or so until it colours a little and softens
-* Add the thyyme.
+* Add the thyme.
 I just chopped the stems into 1 inch lengths and added the lot
 * Add the liquid and half the sugar, turn the heat up to bring it to the boil, then lid on and heat down for 10 minutes or so.
 * Mash it all up with a potato masher, add the rest of the sugar and then give it a blast on high heat for a few minutes
 * Leave it to cool in the pan and jar up